Newport Folk Festival: Establishment of foundation

-Turning Point/50th Celebration
+50th celebration

-In 2008, Executive Producer, George Wein hired Jay Sweet as an associate of the festival.
-At the time, the folk festival was struggling financially and with Sweet's recommendations, the 2008 line-up varied drastically from previous years.
-Rock band the Black Crowes and Trey Anastasio, frontman of Phish, headlined and other artists on the bill included Stephen Marley and Damian Marley, sons of reggae icon Bob Marley.
+By 2006, after an autoimmune syndrome left Jones partially paralyzed, he was no longer able to produce the festival.
+In 2008, Executive Producer George Wein hired Jay Sweet as an associate of the festival.
+Sweet brought the Black Crowes and Trey Anastasio, frontman of Phish, as headliners and other artists on the bill included Stephen Marley and Damian Marley, sons of reggae icon Bob Marley.
 The Festival was well attended and received favorable press, despite folk purists questioning the modernization of the festival.
+In 2009, Wein asked Jones and his team to work with Sweet for the 50th anniversary of the festival, and their collaboration resulted in a multi-generational celebration.

+New era

-Sweet continued his unconventional and somewhat controversial style of booking artists that challenged the conservative definitions of folk music.
-With 2009 being the 50th anniversary of the festival, Sweet used the opportunity to book both modern and traditional folk acts; symbolizing the past and current styles of folk music.
-The success of the 2009 festival marked a turning point in the festival's history.
-In 2011 the two day festival sold out Saturday and in 2012 the festival sold out both days.
-In 2013 the festival expanded to three days and sold out both Saturday and Sunday.
-In 2014 the festival sold out all three days months in advance.
-The festival has sold out every year since.
+The success of the 2009 festival marked a new era in the festival's history.
+Under Sweet's direction, the festival has reclaimed its place at the center of American music, with surprise sets by Dolly Parton and Joni Mitchell among other standout performances.
+In 2011, the two-day festival sold out Saturday, and in 2012, the festival sold out both days.
+In 2013, the festival expanded to three days and sold out both Saturday and Sunday.
+In 2014, the festival sold out all three days, months in advance.
+As of 2023, the festival has sold out every year since.

 65 Revisited

 In commemoration of the 50th anniversary of Bob Dylan going electric at Newport, the Festival scheduled a program titled 65 Revisited on the final night of the 2015 festival.
-The program's details and performers were kept secret prior to the performance - prompting various rumors including the return of Bob Dylan.
+The program's details and performers were kept secret before the performance - prompting various rumors including the return of Bob Dylan.

 Instead, the program featured an array of more contemporary musicians, including Taylor Goldsmith of Dawes, Gillian Welch and David Rawlings, Willie Watson, Hozier and Klara Soderberg of First Aid Kit, John McCauley and Ian O'Neil of Deer Tick, Robyn Hitchcock and the Preservation Hall Jazz Band of New Orleans.
-The ensemble performed a collection of Dylan's material, ending the performance with "Rainy Day Women #12 and 35,".
+The ensemble performed a collection of Dylan's material, ending the performance with "Rainy Day Women No. 12 and 35".

-COVID-19 Pandemic
+COVID-19 pandemic

 The 2020 edition of the festival was canceled due to the global COVID-19 pandemic.
 Artists who were scheduled to perform at the festival were invited to return for the 2021 edition.

 In March 2021, Rhode Island governor Dan McKee announced that the state was working with the Newport Festivals Foundation to hold the folk and jazz festivals in the summer with modified capacities and a different format.
-Instead of its typical format, the 2021 Newport Folk Festival was instead formatted as two three-day events in July featuring performances, storytelling and workshops.
+Instead of its typical format, the 2021 Newport Folk Festival was instead formatted as two three-day events in July featuring performances, storytelling, and workshops.

 2022: Joni Mitchell surprise appearance

 The 2022 festival marked a return to normal operations.
 A highlight was when Brandi Carlile introduced a surprise appearance by Joni Mitchell as the festival's closing act.
-This was the 78 year old Mitchell's first full-length public performance since the early 2000s and her first appearance at the festival since 1969.
+This was the 78-year-old Mitchell's first full-length public performance since the early 2000s and her first appearance at the festival since 1969.